 CFR awards approximately ten fellowships annually to highly accomplished individuals who have a capacity for independent work and who are eager to undertake serious foreign policy analysis.
 Approximately half of the selected IAFs each year spend their tenures working full-time in government; the remaining half are placed at academic institutions, think tanks, or nonprofit organizations.
 CFR’s Fellowship Affairs Office assists all fellows in finding a suitable affiliation for the year.
 In addition to providing the opportunity to carry out research, the IAF Program integrates all fellows into the intellectual life of CFR.
 Fellows who are not placed at CFR during their tenure are invited to attend and participate in select CFR meetings and events.
 Alumni of the program stay connected with CFR and its prestigious network of professionals and leaders, and convene at CFR’s annual IAF Conference in New York City each spring.

-The IAF Program is only open to U.S. citizens and permanent residents between the ages of twenty-seven and thirty-five who are eligible to work in the United States.
-CFR does not sponsor for visas.
+The IAF Program is only open to mid-career professionals who have a demonstrated commitment to a career in foreign policy.
+The program welcomes applicants from a broad range of professional, academic, and personal backgrounds.
 While a PhD is not a requirement, selected fellows generally hold an advanced degree and possess a strong record of work experience as well as a firm grounding in the field of foreign policy.
 The program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects for which substantial progress has been made prior to the fellowship period.
+Qualified candidates must be U.S. citizens and permanent residents who are eligible to work in the United States.
+CFR does not sponsor for visas.

 Selection as an IAF is based on a combination of the following criteria: scholarly qualifications, achievements and promise, depth and breadth of professional experience, firm grounding in foreign policy and international relations, and an application proposal that focuses on solutions to identified problems in U.S. foreign policy.
 Applicants are encouraged to plan a systematic approach to assessing the major substantive and process issues of their planned research.
 The proposal will be judged on the proposed work’s originality, practicality, potential, likelihood of completion during the fellowship period, and the contribution it will make to the applicant’s individual career development.